‘Not there yet’: RCSD teachers union president says more are still needed

 “The situation is better than anticipated, but we’re not there yet,” said Urbanski.

-In an effort to seek clarity on the ongoing staffing crisis seen in city schools, the Rochester Teachers Association is calling out to the schools individually to provide the number of vacant teaching positions each week.
+In an effort to seek clarity on the ongoing staffing crisis seen in city schools, the RTA is calling out to the schools individually to provide the number of vacant teaching positions each week.

 Urbanski said that less than 24 hours in, only one school of a half-dozen has reported being fully staffed.